TarekkMA/fee-advanced-programming/Lectures/Lecture-2.md

     - Choose meaningful and descriptive names
     - Variables and Methods names should be in camelCase
         - Compute Area should be `computeArea`
-        - Raduis should be `raduis`
+        - Radius should be `raduis`
     - Class names should be in PascalCase
         - Compute Area should be `ComputeArea`
-    - Constants should be all in CAPITALIZED letters and use undersocre to connect words
+    - Constants should be all in CAPITALIZED letters and use underscore to connect words
         - Max Value should be `MAX_VALUE`
 - Proper Indentation and Spacing Lines
     - Use 2 spaces for indentation
-    - Use balnk line to separate segments of the code
+    - Use blank line to separate segments of the code
 - Block Style